-According to American Parkinson Disease Association (https://www.apdaparkinson.org/), it is possible there may be more than one cause, although there is evidence for the role of genetics, environmental factors, or a combination of both.
+According to the American Parkinson Disease Association, there may be more than one cause.
+However, there is evidence for the role of genetics, environmental factors, or a combination of both.

-On the cellular level, Parkinson’s is brought on by the death of nerve cells in the substantia nigra, a region of the brain that controls movements.
+On the cellular level, Parkinson’s is brought on by the death of nerve cells in the substantia nigra, a brain region that controls movements.

 This cell death appears to be caused by the progressive accumulation of protein aggregates in the brain.
-These aggregates are composed of the protein, alpha-synuclein, which becomes misfolded and acquire the ability to spread the damage from cell-to-cell in a similar way as a prion.
-The larger aggregates of synuclein observed under the microscope in Parkinson’s patients are referred to as Lewy Bodies.
+These aggregates are composed of the protein alpha-synuclein, which becomes misfolded and acquire the ability to spread the damage from cell-to-cell similarly to a prion.
+The larger aggregates of synuclein observed under the microscope in Parkinson’s patients are called Lewy Bodies.

 The Lack Of Treatments For Parkinson’s Disease

 Currently, there is no treatment to stop the progression of Parkinson’s Disease.
-Many drugs aimed to stop brain diseases have failed in clinical studies, primarily because it is very difficult to cure the brain after is severely damaged.
+Many drugs aimed to stop brain diseases have failed in clinical studies, primarily because it is challenging to cure the brain after it is severely damaged.

-One of the main challenges in developing successful treatments for Parkinson’s Disease is the lack of a biochemical test to early diagnose Parkinson’s before a person’s brain suffers substantial, irreversible damage.
-So one can say the lack of an accurate early diagnosis of Parkinson’s is a major obstacle in developing successful treatments.
+One of the main challenges in developing successful treatments for Parkinson’s Disease is the lack of a biochemical test before a person’s brain suffers substantial, irreversible damage.
+One can say the lack of an accurate early diagnosis of Parkinson’s is a major obstacle in developing successful treatments.
 This begs our next question.